-The purpose of this policy is to establish clear requirements and guidelines regarding how the Franklin.
-County Department of Job and Family Services (CDJFS) will deliver services to individuals with disabilities.
+The purpose of this policy is to establish clear requirements and guidelines regarding how the Franklin County Department of Job and Family Services (CDJFS) or Ohio Means Jobs (OMJs) centers will deliver services to individuals with disabilities.

 II.
 Authorities

 This plan adheres to and implements the following State and Federal statutes and regulations: